-A huge number of the swords were taken to the US by the soldiers as a souvenir when they went back to the US.
-About 30 years later after the war around the 60s and 70s, the Japanese sword dealers came to the US and started to buy back many Japanese swords.
-I have a few sword dealer friends who did that.
-They advertised that they will buy the Japanese sword in the local newspaper.
-As you can imagine, many swords were in bad shape, some had the wrong kinds of chemical put on.
-But a few were a good one.
+A huge number of swords were taken to the US by the American soldiers as a souvenir when they went back to the US.
+Those soldiers didn’t know if they took a valuable one or just a so so kind.
+Approximately 30 years later after the war, around the late 1960s and 1970s, the Japanese sword dealers came to the US and started to buy back many Japanese swords.
+I have a few friends who are sword dealer did that.
+They advertised in the local newspapers that they will buy the Japanese swords.
+As you can imagine, many swords were in bad shape.
+Some had the wrong kinds of chemicals put on to try to take the rust off.
+But a few were in good condition.

 Among those, one of the very famous missing National treasure swords was found by Dr. Compton.
 He was a chairman of the Board of Miles laboratory in Elkhart Indiana.
 This is a pharmaceutical company which produced many kinds of products.
 Among those, their well-known product is Alka- Seltzer.
 He was a very wealthy person and he understood the Japanese sword.
 When he saw this sword in an antique store in Atlanta, he realized this is not just an ordinary sword.
 He contacted Nihon Bijutsu Token Hozon Kyokai for consultation.
 During this process, my father became a good friend to him.
 My father and I visited his house several times and they visited my house back and forth.
 Dr. Compton returned this sword to the Terukuni Shrine in Kagoshima without compensation.
 A story about Dr. Compton continues to the last part of Chapter 47.

 Non Profit organization: Nihon Bijutsu Token Hozon Kyoukai ( 日本美術刀剣保存協会 ) 1-12-9 Yokozuna Sumida-Ku Tokyo Japan 130—0015 Tel: 03-6284-1000